rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 }
 ```

 Think of `1` and `2` as `Office.MessageCompose`-like "facets" currently offered by some API, you want to know what code needs to change when the API offers a `3`-rd facet.
-Do you remember "Just one more thing" from lieutenant Columbo?
-I maybe just much older than you...
+Do you remember "Just one more thing" from Lieutenant Columbo?
+I may just be much older than you...

 Interestingly, TS uses the `switch` statement to solve this problem: